Homophobia: Current governments

-Homosexuality is illegal in 74 countries.
+As of May 2016, homosexuality is illegal in 74 countries.
 The North Korean government condemns Western gay culture as a vice caused by the decadence of a capitalist society, and it denounces it as promoting consumerism, classism, and promiscuity.
 In North Korea, "violating the rules of collective socialist life" can be punished with up to two years' imprisonment.
-However, according to the North Korean government, "As a country that has embraced science and rationalism, the DPRK recognizes that many individuals are born with homosexuality as a genetic trait and treats them with due respect.
-Homosexuals in the DPRK have never been subject to repression, as in many capitalist regimes around the world."
+Park Jeong-Won, a law professor at Kookmin University, said that, while he was not aware of any North Korean laws explicitly prohibiting homosexual relationships, laws against extramarital affairs and breaking moral customs would likely be used to prosecute homosexual acts.

-Robert Mugabe, the former president of Zimbabwe, waged a violent campaign against LGBT people, arguing that before colonisation, Zimbabweans did not engage in homosexual acts.
+Robert Mugabe, the former president of Zimbabwe, waged a violent campaign against LGBTQ people, arguing that before colonisation, Zimbabweans did not engage in homosexual acts.
 His first major public condemnation of homosexuality was in August 1995, during the Zimbabwe International Book Fair.
 He told an audience: "If you see people parading themselves as lesbians and gays, arrest them and hand them over to the police!"
 In September 1995, Zimbabwe's parliament introduced legislation banning homosexual acts.
 In 1997, a court found Canaan Banana, Mugabe's predecessor and the first President of Zimbabwe, guilty of 11 counts of sodomy and indecent assault.

-In Poland local towns, cities, and Voivodeship sejmiks have declared their respective regions as LGBT ideology free zone with the encouragement of the ruling Law and Justice party.
+In Poland, local towns, cities, and Voivodeship sejmiks have declared their respective regions as LGBTQ ideology free zone with the encouragement of the ruling Law and Justice party.

-Since 2006, under Vladimir Putin, regions in Russia have enacted varying laws restricting the distribution of materials promoting LGBT relationships to minors; in June 2013, a federal law criminalizing the distribution of materials among minors in support of non-traditional sexual relationships was enacted as an amendment to an existing child protection law.
-The law has resulted in the numerous arrests of Russian LGBT citizens.
+Since 2006, under Vladimir Putin, regions in Russia have enacted varying laws restricting the distribution of materials promoting LGBTQ relationships to minors.
+In June 2013, a federal law criminalizing the distribution of materials among minors in support of non-traditional sexual relationships was enacted as an amendment to an existing child protection law.
+The law resulted in the numerous arrests of Russian LGBTQ citizens.
+In 2023 the Supreme Court of Russia declared that the international LGBTQ rights movement is an extremist organization.